 2. De 9 Straatjes

 The Nine Streets in Amsterdam is a beautiful neighborhood that should be on your Amsterdam travel itinerary!
-The area is filled with bridges crossing the four main canals and picturesque homes.
+The area has bridges crossing the four main canals and picturesque homes.
 You’ll also find shops, boutiques, coffee shops, cafes, and art galleries.
-The neighborhood is great for riding around on a bicycle or grabbing lunch with friends.
+The neighborhood is great for riding a bicycle or grabbing lunch with friends.